Code-Institute-Submissions/MSP-6/README.md

 - <s> Linked to the previous issue, there is an over flow in the site that courses a white border to appear, this is not instantly visible, but appears on mobile/tablet devices when the user attempts to navigate horizontally</s> This error was determined to be an overflow issue with both the profile picture and navigation bar when accessed in mobile/tablet devices.

+- There is currently a warning message appearing in the Console section of the Chrome developer tools:
+"Error with Permissions-Policy header: Unrecognized feature: 'interest-cohort=()" Based on highlevel [research](https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/) this is due to a header being automatically added to sites released via GitHub pages.
+This is the new header used to block the Federated Cohorts of Learning (FLoC), a tracking technology utilised by Google.
+This warning error is not currently affecting the performance of the website, and therefore will not be resolved prior to deployment.
+Further research will be conducted surrounding this warning error.

 # Deployment Process

 ## Direct Deployment